zeroc-ice/ice/cs/demo/Ice/compact/bidir/README.txt

 for .NET Compact Framework (CF).

 This demo requires a bidir client.
 You can use the C# client located in ..\..\bidir, or you can use a client from any other language mapping.

-You must use Visual Studio 2008 to build this client (Visual Studio 2010 does not support Compact Framework development).
-Follow these instructions to build and run the client:
+You must use Visual Studio 2008 to build this server (Visual Studio 2010 does not support for Compact Framework development).
+Follow these instructions to build and run the server:

 1) Open the project in Visual Studio 2008.
 This is a Smart Device project and therefore Visual Studio will compile it against the